willyii/PolynomialRootFinding/README.md

 - Combine the decomposition with the root finding.
 - Refine the freeSqureDecompo process

-### TODO
+### 10/08/2020
-- Re test the whole process
-- Make the root finding process into thread level.
+- Move the develop process into project field